Suicide of Ryan Halligan

 Ryan Patrick Halligan (December 18, 1989 – October 7, 2003) was an American student who died by suicide at age 13 after being bullied by his classmates both in-person and online.
 According to the Associated Press, Halligan was repeatedly sent homophobic instant messages, and was "threatened, taunted and insulted incessantly".

 Halligan's father, John P. Halligan, a former IBM engineer, subsequently lobbied for laws to be passed in Vermont to improve how schools address bullying and suicide prevention.
 John has also given speeches at schools in other states about the story of his son.

 Halligan's case has been cited by legislators in various states proposing legislation to curb cyberbullying.
 In Vermont, laws were subsequently enacted to address the cyberbullying problem and the risk of teen suicides, in response.
 In 2008, his suicide and its causes were examined in a segment of the PBS Frontline television program entitled "Growing Up Online."
 Halligan's suicide has also been referenced in many other news stories on bullying.

 Biography

 Early life

 Halligan was born on December 18, 1989, in Poughkeepsie, New York, the son of John P. and Kelly Halligan.
 His family moved to Essex Junction, Vermont, where Halligan attended Hiawatha Elementary School and, later, Albert D. Lawton Middle School.

 Halligan was described by his father as a "gentle, very sensitive soul," who experienced some developmental delays affecting speech and physical coordination in his early school years.
-Although Halligan overcame those difficulties by the fourth grade, "[h]e still struggled; school was never easy to him, but he always showed up with a smile on his face, eager to do his best," said his father.
+Although Halligan overcame those difficulties by the fourth grade, "he still struggled; school was never easy to him, but he always showed up with a smile on his face, eager to do his best," said his father.